Wolfpack re-emphasize Soldier health as top priority

 |0

-This work, Wolfpack re-emphasize Soldier health as top priority [Image 3 of 3], by SFC Kelvin Ringold, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wolfpack re-emphasize Soldier health as top priority, by SFC Kelvin Ringold, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT